kef59000/thro-de/bash/Bash Scripting.md

     echo $(( $RANDOM % 10 ))

-# Exercise 4: Conditionals
+# Exercise 4: Branching
 Create a bash file with [this code](./bash_04_Branching.sh).

-# Exercise 5: Loops
+# Exercise 5: Looping
 Create a bash file with [this code](./bash_05_Looping.sh).

 Note: